-In line with the BNM guideline on Risk-Weighted Capital Adequacy Framework - Internal Capital Adequacy Assessment Process (ICAAP) (Pillar 2), the Bank have instituted the ICAAP Framework ("Framework") to assess the overall capital adequacy in relation to the nature, size and complexity of the Bank that impacts the institutional risk profile.
-The Framework aims to ensure that the Bank are able to maintain healthy capital levels to support strategic business priorities and forward-looking risk assessment in order to ensure that capital demand and supply is considered for both business as-usual and stressed conditions.
+In line with the BNM guideline on Risk-Weighted Capital Adequacy Framework - Internal Capital Adequacy Assessment Process (ICAAP) (Pillar 2), the Group and the Bank have instituted the ICAAP Framework ("Framework") to assess the overall capital adequacy in relation to the nature, size and complexity of the Bank that impacts the institutional risk profile.
+The Framework aims to ensure that the Group and the Bank are able to maintain healthy capital levels to support strategic business priorities and forward-looking risk assessment in order to ensure that capital demand and supply is considered for both business as-usual and stressed conditions.

-The Bank's capital management approach is anchored in the integration of risk management and capital planning process.
+The Group's and the Bank's capital management approach is anchored in the integration of risk management and capital planning process.
 The Bank operate within a Board approved Risk Appetite that ensures that business growth is done in a responsible and sustainable manner.

-A key aspect of the risk management process on an enterprise-wide basis is the annual comprehensive risk assessment is undertaken by the Bank to identify and measure the following risks:
+A key aspect of the risk management process on an enterprise-wide basis is the annual comprehensive risk assessment is undertaken by the Group and the Bank to identify and measure the following risks:

-- · Risks captured under Pillar 1 (credit risk, market risk and operational risk); - · Risks not fully captured under Pillar 1 (e.g. model risk); and - Risk types not covered by Pillar 1 (e.g. credit concentration risk, interest rate risk/rate of return on banking book, reputation risk, business and strategic risk, amongst others).
+- Risks captured under Pillar 1 (credit risk including exposure to central counterparties, market risk and operational risk); - · Risks not fully captured under Pillar 1 (e.g. model risk); and - Risk types not covered by Pillar 1 (e.g. credit concentration risk, interest rate risk/rate of return on banking book, reputation risk, business and strategic risk, amongst others).